reidjs/clever-tweets/README.md

 It's more important we define what does NOT belong here:

-*These types of tweets are not encouraged in this repository*
+*These types of tweets are not encouraged in this repository:*

 - Pop culture, politics, or recent news focused, has a very short expiration date.
 - Too simple, everyone has already come up with that joke or comment.